-Regarding the Respondent's claims brought under the West Virginia Consumer Credit and Protection Act (WVCCPA), the Respondent alleged a multitude of times in his Amended Complaint violations based upon the Petitioner's misrepresentation of the care it would take with his sensitive information, and diminished value of the service it provided him based upon its carelessness with said information.
-The lower court found that, at the pleading stage, these allegations were colorable and simply refused to obliterate the Respondent's entire case in its infancy with no development of the record.
-This is not an appropriate decision for this Court to grant against that lower court a Writ of Prohibition.
+Respondent alleged in several paragraphs in his Amended Complaint violations based upon the Petitioner's misrepresentation of the care it would take with his sensitive information, and diminished value of the service it provided him based upon its carelessness with said information.
+The lower court found that, at the pleading stage, these allegations were colorable and simply refused to dismiss the Respondent's entire case in its infancy with no development of the record.
+This is not an appropriate decision for this Court to grant against that court a Writ of Prohibition.
 This argument of the Petitioner's is necessary for its further extrapolation that venue is improper in Putnam County.
 The Petitioner seems to be conceding that venue would be proper if the WVCCPA claims were such upon which relief could be granted.
 As stated, those claims are well pled in the Respondent's Amended Complaint such as to survive a 12(b)(6) challenge, and therefore the venue statute found in the WVCCPA allows for this case to be properly brought before the Circuit Court of Putnam County.